 - When it comes to the timing of a car trip, some parents swear by doing it at night, giving their babies a full bottle right before bedtime and putting them in the car seat, where they can relax to the car's lulling motion.
 Most parents agree that, like using the restroom, nursing the baby is a must before getting in the car.

-- Stopping: Schedule plenty of rest breaks It's unsafe to breastfeed a baby in a moving vehicle, and some infants may be resistant to taking bottles if they're used to being fed directly from you.
+- Intentional Pausing: Schedule Several Breaks It's unsafe to breastfeed a baby in a moving vehicle, and some infants may be resistant to taking bottles if they're used to being fed directly from you.
 Your baby may wake up screaming for food, but you can try gently rousing them for a top-up or dream feed at predetermined intervals.

 - Connecting: If you can, take a back seat while someone else drives.
 Don't put your nursing baby back into the car seat too soon.
 After nursing, it's important to spend some quality time cuddling and burping the baby.
-Be sure to bring your baby's favorite comfort items, such as a blanket, lovey, or pacifier, as well as extras just in case.
+Remember to bring your baby's favorite comfort items, such as a blanket, lovey, or pacifier, and bring extras just in case.

 Travel Nursing Advice

-- Booking: Consider booking your flight through a hub that has a nursing room or pod available.
+- Booking: Flying through an airport with a nursing room or pod is an option to think about.
 In other words, you can get the Mamava app to find facilities for nursing mothers in public places like airports It's also worth looking at Nursing Mothers, Please Pump Here

 - Seating: Babies under two years of age can sit on your lap; babywearing is convenient for this situation because it facilitates hands-free nursing.
 It's not uncommon for mothers to spring for an additional seat so they can accommodate a child. car seat providing a comfortable spot for the infant to rest